 This is accomplished by optimizing the critical rendering path to get to your first paint as quickly as possible.

-Basically, you’re reducing the amount of time users spend looking at a blank white screen to display visual content ASAP (see 0.0 below).
+Basically, you’re reducing the amount of time users spend looking at a blank white screen to display visual content ASAP (see 0.0s below).

 Essentially, the browser needs to request, receive, and parse all HTML and CSS files (plus some additional work) before it will start to render any visual content.

+This process occurs within a fraction of a second (in most cases).
 Until the browser completes these steps, users will see a blank white page.

-How Do I Optimize It?
+How Do I Optimize The Critical Rendering Path?

 Why Should I Care?